janpieterk/gemeentekaart-core/README.md

 ## Getting Started

-To install as a library, use this in your composer.json:
+To install as a library from github, use this in your composer.json:
 ```json
 {
     "repositories": [